One of the most common myths about Japan is that it’s incredibly pricey — but how expensive is Japan really?

 A ¥10,000 bill

-How Much do Things Cost in Japan?
+How Much Do Things Cost in Japan?

-While it would be an exaggeration to call it a low-priced destination, one of the great things about Japan is that you can truly tailor your experience to your budget, meaning that how much you spend is to a good degree up to you.
+While it would be an exaggeration to call it a low-priced destination, one of the great things about Japan is that you can truly tailor your experience to your budget, meaning that how much you spend is, to a good degree, up to you.

 If your budget is flexible, it’s very easy to spend money here.
 But even if you’re on a tighter budget, it’s completely possible to have a wonderful experience.
-For example, if you want to have the best sushi in Tokyo, it could cost you ¥30,000 per person or more — and it will probably be worth it!
+For example, if you want to have the best sushi in Tokyo, it could cost you ¥40,000 per person or more — and it will probably be worth it!
 On the other hand, for just ¥500 or so, you can have a simple but delicious bowl of soba or udon noodles.

 To give you a more concrete idea of how much things cost in Japan, below is a list of real-world examples to help you plan for your trip.
 Please keep in mind that prices can vary, and exchange rates are constantly fluctuating.
 All estimated prices below are listed in Japanese yen.